-- Child Find Procedures: Megan Rodgers, Program Coordinator Frank Kunkel, Campus Lead - o A free, appropriate, public education (FAPE), with a full continuum of services, is available to each and every student. - Child Find is a component of the Individuals with Disabilities Education Act (IDEA), which requires states to identify, locate, and evaluate all children with disabilities, aged birth to 21, who are in need of early intervention or special education services. - o In compliance with federal legislation, La Paloma Academy has established specific Child Find policies and procedures. - La Paloma Academy will maintain documentation of the public awareness efforts to inform the public and parents. - Screenings will be implemented for all newly enrolled students and those transferring in without sufficient records. - The screenings will be completed within 45 calendar days of school entry. - The screenings will include consideration of academic or cognitive skills, vision, hearing, and communication, emotional, motor and adaptive development.

-- o Review, referral, and follow-up will be done on screenings and documented in the child's cumulative file, with backup data on the Child Find Screening Log. - o La Paloma Academy will maintain documentation and annually report the number of children with disabilities within each disability category that have been identified, located and evaluated. - o All referrals are considered confidential and services are provided at no cost.
-The parent, legal guardian, or surrogate parent retains the right to refuse services and are provided other procedural safeguards under federal and state law.
+- Child Find Procedures: Frank Kunkel, Campus Lead - o A free, appropriate, public education (FAPE), with a full continuum of services, is available to each and every student. - o Child Find is a component of the Individuals with Disabilities Education Act (IDEA), which requires states to identify, locate, and evaluate all children with disabilities, aged birth to 21, who are in need of early intervention or special education services. - In compliance with federal legislation, La Paloma Academy has established specific Child Find policies and procedures. - La Paloma Academy will maintain documentation of the public awareness efforts to inform the public and parents. - Screenings will be implemented for all newly enrolled students and those transferring in without sufficient records. - The screenings will be completed within 45 calendar days of school entry. - The screenings will include consideration of academic or cognitive skills, vision, hearing, and communication, emotional, motor and adaptive development. - Review, referral, and follow-up will be done on screenings and documented in the child's cumulative file, with backup data on the Child Find Screening Log. - o La Paloma Academy will maintain documentation and annually report the number of children with disabilities within each disability category that have been identified, located and evaluated. - All referrals are considered confidential and services are provided at no cost.
+The parent, legal guardian, or surrogate parent retains the right to refuse services and are provided other procedural safeguards under federal and state law. - Title I: Charlotte Manross, Campus Lead Title I "is to ensure that all children have a fair, equal, and significant opportunity to obtain a high quality education and reach, at a minimum, proficiency on challenging state academic achievement standards and state academic assessments."